buildit/gravity-particles/README.md

 npm run clean
 ```

+When running on macOS, the build process will download some [additional tools](https://github.com/ramonpoca/ColorTools) on the first build and place them under `.tmp-bin/`.
+If you wish, you can remove those (e.g. to force a fresh download on the next build) by running: `npm run clean-bin`.

 ### How it works
 The design tokens are expressed in JSON files under `src/tokens/`.
 We use Amazon's [Style Dictionary](https://amzn.github.io/style-dictionary/) to export them in various formats.